The Polish-Lithuanian Commonwealth

 Lithuania and Poland had a complicated relationship throughout the medieval period.
 Sometimes they fought, sometimes they cooperated, sometimes they intermarried.
 Jogaila, the Grand Duke of Lithuania, married the Polish Queen Jadwiga in 1386 and became ruler of both states.
 This was a personal union, where the countries remained separate but shared a ruler.

 The Union of Lublin in 1569 went further.
 Lithuania and Poland merged into a single state: the Polish-Lithuanian Commonwealth.
 This was not Polish domination over Lithuania, as is sometimes misunderstood.
-It was a mutual agreement that allowed both peoples to share a ruler and common institutions while retaining separate administrations, armies, and legal systems.
+UNESCO describes the Act as creating a Commonwealth of two equal states, the Kingdom of Poland and the Grand Duchy of Lithuania.
+In practice, Lithuania shared a ruler and common institutions while retaining separate administrations, armies, treasury and legal systems.

 A Genuinely Novel Political Experiment

 The Polish-Lithuanian Commonwealth was a genuinely unusual political structure for its time.
 Kings were elected rather than inherited, which in an age when absolute monarchy dominated Europe was truly rare.
-The ruler was chosen by a parliament of nobles, and any single nobleman had the right to veto any decision.
-This "liberum veto" system, while intended to protect individual rights, eventually became the state's greatest weakness.
+The ruler was chosen by a parliament of nobles, and a single deputy in the Sejm could block legislation.
+This "liberum veto" system, while intended to protect political rights, eventually became the state's greatest weakness.

-The Warsaw Confederation of 1573 went even further: it guaranteed religious freedom for all inhabitants.
+The Warsaw Confederation of 1573 went even further: it gave legal protection to religious tolerance among the nobility and helped make the Commonwealth unusually tolerant for its time.
 This was remarkably progressive in an era when religious wars and persecutions were commonplace across Europe.
-In the Commonwealth, Catholics, Protestants, Orthodox Christians, Jews, and Tatars all theoretically had the right to practise their faith.
-Religious tolerance as a founding principle of a major state was not something the world saw often.
+Broader coexistence among Catholics, Protestants, Orthodox Christians, Jews, and Muslim Tatars still depended on place, status and politics.

 Vilnius: The Rome of the North